Link165000/QuestForTheLostRelics/README.md

   - Experience points (XP) per level.
   - Players receive skill points to invest in skills, stats, or spells.
   - Skills require a minimum stat level for learning (e.g., mana for mages).
-  -

 - **Quests**:
   - Basic quests to start with, evolving into more complex, lore-rich quests.
-  - Quests will be categorized by difficulty: Common, Uncommon, Rare, Epic, Legendary.
+  - Quests will be categorized by rank: F, E, D, C, B, A, S, SS, SSS and Unique
   - Include faction-based quests tied to the overarching storyline.

 ## 3. World Structure